FRTYZ/frtyz/README.md

-- 👋 Hi, I’m Firat YILDIZ @FRTYZ
+- 👋 Hi, my name is Firat YILDIZ (@FRTYZ), and I am a Software Developer with a passion for what I do.
+I enjoy cooperative work and focus on producing quality deliverables which are effective.
-- 👀 I’m interested in Web Programmer/Developer
+- 👀 I’m interested in Full Stack Developer
-- 🌱 I'am currently learning and working on React and NodeJS (I won't be limited to just that)
+- 🌱 At the moment, I am practicing with React.js and Node.js, yet I have the desire to learn more than these two frameworks.
-- 💞️ I’m looking to collaborate on Web Developer
+- 💞️ I’m looking to collaborate on Web Developer.
+I approach every project with full commitment and I strive to finish what I start.
+I am eager to learn and apply every new technology in my projects.
-- 📌 I'm here to share what I've learned
+- 📌 I’m here to spread knowledge, to share it with all the developers’ community.